LiuYangMage/in-context-operator-networks/README.md

 ICON draws inspiration from the success of large language models (LLM), e.g., GPT, for general natural language processing (NLP) tasks.
 We believe that it shows a promising direction to build large models for general scientific machine learning tasks.

-The paper is published on [*Proceedings of the National Academy of Sciences (PNAS)*](https://www.pnas.org/doi/10.1073/pnas.2310142120).
+The paper is published in [*Proceedings of the National Academy of Sciences (PNAS)*](https://www.pnas.org/doi/10.1073/pnas.2310142120).
 Code are in folder `icon/`.
 See more details in `icon/README.md`.